williamgilpin/howto/howto_bigdata.md

 ## Other backup services

 We looked into Google Drive and Amazon Cloud Drive Unlimited.
-Both services cause trouble when your storage exceeds 1 TB.
-EC2 and Backblaze are both designed for/encourage large amounts of data, so it seems unlikely that either will pull the plug.
+As of writing, both services were not time or cost efficient for our data storage needs.